 Domain-Driven Design is an approach that focuses on creating software in complex business domains that reflects the mental model of the people that intimately know the business.
-Instead of handing off requirements all the way down to the developers, passing from stakeholders, experts, and business analysts... we all create a single language and a shared model, which is used by everyone in the project and is reflected in the code.
+Instead of handing off requirements down to the developers, and passing them from stakeholders to experts to business analysts... we all create a shared language and model, which is used by everyone in the project and is described in the code.

 Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark on a journey of continuous collaboration and learning.

 Domain-Driven Design is not meant to be a static, once-only process.
 It is meant to be a continuous collaboration between developers, domain experts, and other stakeholders.
 So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation.

 In the feature that I had to rework, changing the development process wasn't going to fix anything.
 What we needed was to have continuous collaboration between everyone involved, and focus on creating a shared understanding, a shared language and a model.